project-zot/project-zot.github.io/docs/articles/retention.md

 | pulledWithin | time | Retains the tags pulled during the last <time\> hours, such as 24h. |
 | patterns | regex | See Notes. |

-> Mike's questions:
-> - Which is the correct attribute name: `repositories` (as in config-retention.json) or `repoNames` (as in README.md)?
-> - Are these statements conflicting?
->
->    - If at least one retention policy is defined, all tags not matching any policy are removed.
->    - If a repository matches no policy, the repository and all its tags are retained.

 ### Configuration notes

 - A repository will apply the first policy it matches.
 - If a repository matches no policy, the repository and all its tags are retained.
+- If at least one `keepTags` policy is defined for a repository, all tags not matching those policies are removed.
 - If `keepTags` is present but empty, all tags are retained.
 - When multiple rules are configured, a tag is retained if it meets at least one rule.
 - When you specify a regex pattern combined with one or more rules, the rules are applied only to those tags matching the regex.
 - When you specify a regex pattern with no rules other than the default, all tags matching the pattern are retained.
 - In the repositories list, a single asterisk (/\*) matches all first-level items in the repository.
 A double asterisk (/*\*) matches all recursively.

-:warning: If at least one retention policy is defined, all tags not matching any policy are removed.
-We recommend defining a default policy, such as the following example, as the last policy in the policy list.
+:warning: We recommend defining a default `keepTags` policy, such as the following example, as the last policy in the policy list.
 All tags that don't match the preceding policies will be retained by this default policy:

 _default policy example_